iTwin/itwinjs-core/docs/learning/WriteABridge.md

 Rather than starting over when the source data changes, a connector should be able to detect and convert only the changes.
 That makes for compact, meaningful changesets, which are added to the iModel's [timeline](./IModelHub/index.md#the-timeline-of-changes-to-an-imodel).

 To do incremental updates, a connector must do ID mapping and change-detection.
-An iTwin Connector uses the ExternalSourceAspect class defined in the BIS schema to achieve both.
+An iTwin Connector uses the [ExternalSourceAspect](https://www.itwinjs.org/reference/imodeljs-backend/elementaspects/externalsourceaspect/) class defined in the BIS schema to achieve both.
 The following sections describe how this is achieved.

 **Provenance**

 ID mapping is a way of looking up the data in the iModel that corresponds to a given piece of source data.
 If the source data has stable, unique IDs, then ID mapping could be straightforward.
+Typically, the [FederationGuid](https://www.itwinjs.org/bis/intro/element-fundamentals/#federationguid) is used for this purpose.

 Note: If the source data does not have stable, unique IDs, then the connector will have to use some other means of identifying pieces of source data in a stable way.
 A cryptographic hash of the source data itself can work as a stable ID -- that is, it can be used to identify data that has not changed.